 Galleries, theaters, designers & Co.: modern art and more

 There is an incredible amount to see on a tour of the “Avenue”.
 Modern installations in Carbon12, bizarre sculptures in the Custot Gallery Dubai, design and lighting objects in Svenm or the performance and dance theater The Junction are just a few examples of how diverse and creative life in the art district is.
-A number of culinary concepts can also be found in the “art block”, such as the chocolate manufacturer Mirzam Chocolate Makers, the organic restaurant Appetite, or Project Chaiwala, which is dedicated to the art of Indian tea and offers delicious street food.
+Some culinary concepts can also be found in the “art block”, such as the chocolate manufacturer Mirzam Chocolate Makers, the organic restaurant Appetite, or Project Chaiwala, which is dedicated to the art of Indian tea and offers delicious street food.

 In 2017, Alserkal Avenue got an extraordinary “main building”.
 A multifunctional exhibition hall with movable walls, double ceiling heights, and a translucent facade has been created under the name Concrete.
 On a tour of Alserkal Avenue, you will encounter a wide variety of concepts and creative artists that make a visit inspiring, tasty, and entertaining.